Dealing With Cheating

 - Unmistakable clues, such as the name of the paper mill, the name of a different author, URLs at the bottom of the page, and strange phrases such as “click here” and “graphic.”

-Harris, R. The plagiarism handbook: Strategies for preventing, detecting, and dealing with plagiarism
+Harris, R. (2001).
+The plagiarism handbook: Strategies for preventing, detecting, and dealing with plagiarism.
+Pyrczak Publishing.

-Lathrop, A. and Foss, K. Student cheating and plagiarism in the Internet era: A wake-up call
+Lathrop, A. & Foss, K. (2000).
+Student cheating and plagiarism in the Internet era: A wake-up call.
+Libraries Unlimited.